yoziru/esphome-tesla-ble/README.md

 - **VCSEC**: Basic vehicle status (sleep/awake, locked/unlocked, user presence) - safe to poll when asleep
 - **Infotainment Awake**: Detailed data (battery, charging state) when awake but not active
 - **Infotainment Active**: Frequent updates when charging, unlocked, or user present

+**IEC 61851 text sensor**

+The component exposes a text sensor that maps Tesla infotainment charge states to IEC 61851 states:

+- A: Standby (EVSE ready, vehicle not connected) — `Disconnected`
+- B: Vehicle detected (connected, not charging) — `Complete`, `Stopped`
+- C: Charging (energy flowing / charging sequence) — `Starting`, `Charging`, `Calibrating`
+- D: Ventilation required — not exposed via infotainment; treated as C when charging
+- E: No power (connected but no power available) — `NoPower`
+- F: Error / Unknown — `Unknown` or fallback

+This sensor appears as `IEC 61851` in Home Assistant and updates alongside the Tesla charging state.

 **Smart Wake Management:**
 The system respects Tesla's sleep behavior by polling infotainment data only during an 11-minute wake window, then allowing the vehicle to sleep.
 Active states (charging/unlocked/user present) override this timeout for continuous monitoring.